lambdaclass/concrete/ROADMAP.md

-Gate: a fixture set covering one claim per (scope × method) cell that exists today, a negative fixture proving two incomparable claims cannot be ordered by the renderer, a fixture proving a claim with no `producer_trust` is rejected, and a red-team case proving no rendering path can present a weaker-scope claim under a stronger composite name.
+Gate: a fixture set covering one claim per (scope × method) cell that exists today, a negative fixture proving two incomparable claims cannot be ordered by the renderer, a fixture proving a claim without the producer/validator/trusted- dependency accounting required by its method is rejected, and a red-team case proving no rendering path can present a weaker-scope claim under a stronger composite name.
 Reconcile both documents against the implemented model rather than leaving a third vocabulary.

+### Task R-0442

+**Objective:** Preserve locally-bound callable identity in ProofCore instead of spelling it as a global call.

+Bug 061 is latent but structurally real: `PExpr.call "f" args` represents both a direct call to a definition and application of a fn-typed parameter named `f`.
+The evaluator resolves both through the global-style `FnTable`.
+The current `Option::map`, `Result::map`, and `Result::map_err` proofs remain valid only for their explicitly registered representative callback; they do not quantify over arbitrary `f`, and no report or source attribute may upgrade their `proof_coverage(representative)` scope.

+Add a distinct `PExpr.applyVar`/`callValue` form (or an equivalent typed callable identity) with local callable semantics rather than global name lookup.
+Carry the direct/indirect distinction through extraction, evaluation, fingerprints, preservation statements, reports, and proof dependencies.
+Gate a global function and a parameter with the same spelling extracting to different nodes, function-table completeness for each form, preservation of the three existing representative proofs, and a negative check that those proofs cannot be rendered as universal callback theorems.

 ### Task R-0202